Arbaz2402/CricbuzzMachineRound/README.md

 - **Search** movies by title
 - Mark movies as **favorites** (persisted across launches)
 - Play trailers **in‑app** using the YouTube iOS Player Helper SDK

-> This product uses the TMDb API but is not endorsed or certified by TMDb.

 ---

 ## 1. Setup